 Social impacts, such as labour rights, involuntary resettlement, and respect for human rights, are not applicable to this project type and the project does not directly or indirectly affect these topics.

 F2.
 SUSTAINABLE DEVELOPMENT GOALS

-The following Sustainable Development Goals (SDGs) are relevant to this project:
+The following Sustainable Development Goals (SDGs) are directly contributed to by this project: